CAIDA/pyipmeta/README.md

-This file describes the steps followed to use the pyipmeta module.
+This file describes the steps to use the pyipmeta module.

+**Note:** [[libipmeta|https://github.com/caida/libipmeta]] must be installed prior to installing pyipmeta.

 ## How do I get set up?
 Installing from source